craigsloggett/kubernetes/k8s-cluster-setup.md

 RBAC is used as the Authorization Mode in order to implement the principle of least privilege.

-From the documentation:
-> It is recommended that you use the Node and RBAC authorizers together, in combination with the NodeRestriction admission plugin.

 # NOTE
 ```
 Make sure --anonymous-auth=false is set on the API server.